Dispute with the administration: interim measures

 On the spot

 The request may be deposited with the graft the administrative tribunal concerned.
-On the envelope, you must specify "Application for interim measures".
+On the envelope, you must indicate the "Application for interim measures".

 Who shall I contact